up to 7 hours

 - Learning about old ways of life

-Unlike most hiking trips this one starts with a descent and ends at the sea level.
-First step is to get a transfer from Hvar town which will take us up the old, picturesque road winding through the countryside with great panoramic views to other islands, hilltops, lavender fields, olive groves and a whole lot of rocks; particularly dry walls stretching endlessly in all directions formed when people worked really hard to remove the stones from the soil in order to cultivate it.
+Unlike most hiking trips this one starts from a higher groundand ends at sea level.
+First step is to get transfer from Hvar town which will take us up the old, picturesque road winding through the countryside with great panoramic views to other islands, hilltops, lavender fields, olive groves and awhole lot of rocks; particularly dry-stone walls stretching endlessly in all directions formed when people worked really hard to remove the rocks from the soil in order to cultivate the land.
 Now they are a testimony and reminder of past centuries before tourism.

 We continue our hike down to the village of Milna on the water and there we either finish the tour and call for transfer or go on following the coastal trail that will like few others reveal the true Mediterranean features and eventually take us back to Hvar town.